aidv/suno-prep/README.md

 ### Step 11 — Confirm the uploaded audio is the source for the project

-After selecting it, the clip appears as the active audio source in the left panel.
-Keep the project in **Cover** mode as shown.
+After selecting it, press play once for the clip to appear in the library.

 ![Step 11](assets/images/step-11.jpg)